Country Details For Ireland

 Tobacco Packaging and Labeling: Smoked tobacco products must display one of 14 combined (text and picture) health warnings, occupying 65 percent of the front and back of the package.
 A general warning must occupy 50 percent of one lateral surface of the package and an information message must occupy 50 percent of the other lateral surface.
 There are three sets of 14 authorized combined warnings, which are to be rotated annually.
 Tobacco for oral use, other than chewing tobacco, may not be sold in Ireland.
 Chewing tobacco products must display one text-only warning occupying 32 percent of the two most visible surfaces of the package.
 Misleading packaging and labeling, which could include terms such as “light” and “low tar” and other signs, is prohibited.

-Legislation requiring standardized (plain) packaging was adopted in March 2015 and will be implemented beginning in September 2017.
+Legislation requiring standardized (plain) packaging was adopted in March 2015.
 All tobacco products manufactured after September 29, 2017 must be in plain packaging.
 Remaining stock already placed on the market may continue to be sold until September 29, 2018.

 Roadmap to Tobacco Control Legislation: The Public Health (Tobacco) Act 2002 is the primary law governing smoking in public places, workplaces, and on public transport; tobacco advertising, promotion, and sponsorship; and tobacco packaging and labeling.
 The Act was amended by the Public Health (Tobacco) (Amendment) Act 2004, which mandated smoke free workplaces and strengthened tobacco advertising, promotion and sponsorship restrictions in order to implement Directive 2003/33/EC regarding advertising promotion and sponsorship.
 The PHA 2002 was later amended by the Public Health (Tobacco) (Amendment) Act 2009, which revised provisions regarding penalties, exemptions from the advertising ban, registration of tobacco sellers and exemptions from retail offenses; the Public Health (Tobacco) (Amendment) Act 2010, which replaced the Office of Tobacco Control with the Health Service Executive; and the Public Health (Tobacco) (Amendment) Act 2013, which amends the provisions granting the Minister of Health the power to make regulations related to promotional activities.
 These Acts together are referred to as Public Health (Tobacco) Acts 2002 to 2015.